Unda (film): Development

 Unda is based on a 2014 newspaper article in the Malayala Manorama daily.
 In 2014, Rahman had noticed an article pointing out the situation of a unit of policemen from Kerala sent to Chhattisgarh for duty during the 2014 Lok Sabha election.
 It reported that the unit, posted in an area with rampant Maoist activity, were not provided with sufficient ammunition.
 Rahman found a photograph showing a bunch of cops crammed into a tiny room, sleeping on the floor holding their rifles close to their chest, haunting.
 After realizing that the article had a film subject in it, Rahman met some of the police officers in person to develop the film's basic storyline.
 The film had to be set outside Kerala and required to be made on a large canvas, Rahman in the meantime worked on another film, Anuraga Karikkin Vellam (2016), which became his directorial debut.
 It was Anwar Rasheed who suggested Harshad to Rahman for writing Unda’s screenplay.
 In 2016, Rahman and Harshad started to write Unda’s screenplay.
 Initially, Harshad had developed a one-liner based on all the details collected by Rahman.
 Later, both of them along with cinematographer Jimshi and their assistants had traveled to Bastar to collect some more details.
 In an interview with The Hindu on the challenges he faced, Rahman said: “I had only the newspaper article as a reference.
 It was not easy to meet the policemen who went there on duty because they are not supposed to reveal anything about their official work.
 After a report came out, a directive was issued to stop the men from revealing anything more about their assignment.
 So, no reports came out after that.
 Thus, it was quite a task to collect the details.”
 Though Rahman planned to make it as a commercial film, 80% of the script was written based on the real incidents.

 In early November 2017, Mammootty was reported as the star of the film, with Anwar Rasheed financing.
 Because of the delay and extension in filming Trance, Rasheed left Unda amicably and Krishnan Sethukumar replaced him as producer.
 Prominent Chennai based film studio Gemini Film Circuit marked their return into production after a long time by co-producing and distributing Unda.
 Rahman's brother Jimshi Khalid was initially announced as the film's cinematographer and filming was planned to start in September 2018.
 Rahman and Jimshi visited North Indian states like Chhattisgarh and Jharkhand in search of filming locations.
 Prashant Pillai was signed as the film's composer and Bollywood action director Sham Kaushal was the film's stunt coordinator.
 Although it was reported in May 2018 that Jimshi Khalid would be the film's cinematographer, Gavemic U. Ary replaced him.
-Later, Sajith Purushan was credited as the film's cinematographer in the first look poster and replaced Gavemic due to unknown reasons.
+Later, Sajith Purushan was credited as the film's cinematographer in the first look poster and replaced Gavemic for unknown reasons.